 Washing collard greens thoroughly is VERY IMPORTANT as they will be extremely dirty and gritty when you buy them.
 There is nothing worse than taking a bite of collards and tasting sand and grit!

 For this recipe, we are using 6 small bunches of collard greens which comes out to about 6 servings.
 First, tear and remove your greens from the stem.
 This step is optional, but I prefer to remove the thick stems as they can be very tough.
 To do this, hold each leaf upside down by the stem and pull the leaf down and away from the stem.

-Next, transfer collard leaves to a large, deep sink and cover with water.
-Some people add a couple drops of vinegar to the water but I just use plain water.
-Using both hands, rub and swish greens around in water-filled sink to remove dirt and grit.
+Next, transfer collard leaves to a large, deep sink and cover them with water.
+Some people add a couple of drops of vinegar to the water but I just use plain water.
+Using both hands, rub and swish greens around in a water-filled sink to remove dirt and grit.
 Drain water and repeat the process 3-5 times until greens are clean and no dirt is evident in the water.